Specialised Learning Areas

 Our older students play sports and games in PE time with an exposure to common and less common sports.
 They also engage in clinics where they can access sporting coaches.
 Students learn about types of games and sports rather than discreet sports.
 There is also a further development of understandings of game play and strategy.
 Students are encouraged to behave in ways that support the ‘good sport’ ethos and show leadership amongst their peers and across the school.
 PE participation involves both written and physical components so students can show their learning in multiple ways.

-Students from Reception to Year Five are involved in yearly swimming lessons in the last week of school at the Thebarton Aquatics Centre and the Year Six and Seven students take part in Aquatics at West lakes.
+Students from Reception to Year Five are involved in yearly swimming lessons in the last week of school at the Thebarton Aquatics Centre and the year 6 students take part in Aquatics at West lakes.